 When you are searching for articles and want to get fewer articles that are better focused on your topic, you can use AND to narrow the number of articles you see.

-For instance, if you search for Policy AND Globalism, you will only see articles that have both keywords in them.
-If you add another concept (Policy AND Globalism AND Politics), you will see even fewer results, since all articles now have to have all three keywords.
+For instance, if you search for Public Health AND Policy, you will only see articles that have both keywords in them.
+If you add another concept (Public Health AND Policy AND Prevention), you will see even fewer results, since all articles now have to have all three keywords.

 Some databases require you to capitalize AND when you write it out, so it's a good habit to get into.

 When you are searching for a concept and keep getting articles that are on a different but related topic, use NOT to screen out the unwanted topic when searching in the database.

 For example, say your topic is tuberculosis (a lung disease), but you don't want to research articles on Public Health because you are looking at the medical side of the disease.
 If you search for tuberculosis NOT "Public Health", that will remove all articles with the phrase Public Health in them.